What is Digital Dictation?

 With this new method, the doctor can send the recording immediately.
 The secretary can then begin immediately rather than waiting.
 This process equals a quicker turnaround time and service.

-Digital dictation cuts out the manual transmission of the recordings as well as reducing the turnaround time letters.
+Digital dictation cuts out the manual transmission of the recordings as well as reduces the turnaround time for letters.

-If you are interested in learning more about digital dictation or back end speech recognition, please feel free to get in touch.
-You can do so by emailing firstname.lastname@example.org.
+If you are interested in learning more about digital dictation or back-end speech recognition, please feel free to get in touch.